VeritoneAlpha/spark-job-rest/README.md

 Supports multiple spark contexts.

 The project spins new processes in order to run and manage multiple spark contexts.
-Inter-process comunication is done with akka actors.
+Inter-process comunication is achieved with the use of akka actors.

 ## Building Spark-job-rest (SJR)